santtier/Calculator/README.md

 - Don't use clean code as an excuse to not comment at all.
 - Keep comments relevant as your code evolves.
 - Recommended using [JSDoc](https://www.youtube.com/watch?v=r0H-acWQS6c)

+## Demo
+If you want to see the demo of this proyect deployed, you can visit [Calculator](https://santtier.github.io/Calculator/ "Calculator")